Doomscrolling and Digital Addiction — How the Internet Hijacks Our Attention

 What is Doomscrolling?

 Doomscrolling (or "doomsurfing") describes the tendency to continue scrolling through bad news, even though the information might be saddening, disheartening, or depressing.
-This behavior became particularly prevalent during the COVID-19 pandemic, but continues to flourish during any period of uncertainty or crisis.

-The average American now spends over 7 hours per day on digital devices, with much of that time devoted to consuming news and social media.
 For many, this consumption has evolved from casual browsing into compulsive checking — a psychological and behavioral pattern that shares disturbing similarities with addiction.

 Negativity Bias

 Our brains have an inherent negativity bias — an evolutionary adaptation that helped our ancestors survive by paying special attention to potential threats.
-Research has found that our brains are naturally more receptive to negative experiences while positive ones often fail to make the same lasting impression.

 This ancient wiring makes us naturally more responsive to threatening or negative information.
 Bad news catches and holds our attention in ways that positive news simply cannot match, which explains why we're drawn to alarming headlines even when they make us feel terrible.